-APL for the taught modules including the Research Methodology module can either be based on Accreditation of Certificated Learning (APCL) and or Accreditation of Experiential Learning (APEL).
+APL for the taught modules, including the Research Methodology module, can either be based on Accreditation of Certificated Learning (APCL) or Accreditation of Experiential Learning (APEL).

 Where cohorts of students are to be admitted with advanced standing on a regular basis, the arrangement should be subject to an Academic Progression Agreement.